Jean-Jacques Magendie: Frigate captain

 In March 1796, he was promoted to commander, and in September received the command of the Tartu.
 He took part in the early stages of the Expédition d'Irlande, but on 5 January 1797, Tartu she was captured by HMS Polyphemus.

 Magendie was again taken prisoner.
 He returned to France in September 1798, and was again cleared of any wrongdoing in the less of his ship.
 He then served as first officer on the brand new Africaine, under captain Pierre-Félix de Lapalisse.
 Upon her return, Africaine joined up with Régénérée and was put under the command of captain Saunier.
 Tasked with ferrying ammunition for the Armée d'Orient.

 Split from Régénérée by a storm, Africaine encountered HMS Phoebe, under Captain Robert Barlow, east of Gibraltar.
 Phoebe, which had the weather gage, overtook Africaine and engaged her at close range, despite the French soldiers, who augmented the frigate's guns with their musket fire.
-Phoebe's guns inflicted more than 340 casualties on the soldiers and seaman of Africaine before she struck at 9:30PM.
+Phoebe's guns inflicted more than 340 casualties on the soldiers and seaman of Africaine before she struck at 9:30 p.m.
 Magendie sustained a head injury and was captured for the third time.

 Released from Minorca, Magendie returned to France in March 1801.
 In September, he was given command of the Minerva in Napoli, sailed her to Toulon where she took the name Sibylle, and from then took part in a variety of missions.
 He distinguished himself during the capture of Santo Domingo, earning the provisory rank of captain.
 After returning to France, he sailed to Naples to surrender his frigate to the Napolitan government, as ordered.